-Cold Books in Hot Lands: Winning and Losing of Hearts and Minds in the Middle East (Coldbihot) is a European funded research project (MSCA-IF-2018; May 2019-April 2022) in progress about the legacy and impact of the Franklin Book Programs in the Middle East.
+Cold Books in Hot Lands: Winning and Losing of Hearts and Minds in the Middle East (Coldbihot) is a European funded research project (MSCA-IF-2018; May 2019-April 2022) about the legacy and impact of the Franklin Book Programs in the Middle East.

 Here is the summary of the project: